Stage 2 Water Conservation Plan Remains in Effect

 For example if your street address is 4701, your assigned watering day is Tuesday.
 If your street address is 1008, your assigned watering day is Friday.
 Residential and business customers may not use sprinklers and landscape irrigation systems except on their assigned watering day.
 Exceptions are as follows:

-We urge our residental and business water customers to fully comply with the Stage 3 Water Conservation Plan.
-Reducing our water usage will help extend the City's groundwater resources and limit the amount of treated surface water the City will need to purchase from the North Texas Municipal Water District (NTMWD) during the summer months.
+We urge our water customers to fully comply with the modified Stage 2 Water Resource Emergency Management Plan measures.
+Reducing our water usage will help extend the City's groundwater resources and limit the amount of treated surface water the City will need to purchase from the North Texas Municipal Water District (NTMWD).
 The City's water conservation program is part of a larger collective effort to preserve water resources in the rapidly growing north Texas region.

 The following are links or articles to education resources that include more tips on conserving water.